NTNUSecurity/2021-cockpit-suricata/README.md

 | Sigve Sudland        | <https://www.linkedin.com/in/sigve-sudland>   | gitlab.com/Sudland          |
 | Sindre Morvik        |                                               |                             |

+## Limitations
+This module is working with the default suricata.yaml file, and does not (for now) work with features provided by suricata like redis, threading, etc...

 ## Known issues
 * Config tab is known to crash when editing values
 * Signatures tab have no error reporting when applying changes